 Here are some things you can do with a floating POS setup:

-Work your way down a busy line, taking orders and ringing customers up
+- Work your way down a busy line taking orders

-Set up kiosks where customers can place orders or check out on their own
+- Set up kiosks where customers can place orders or check out autonomously

 Most POS systems that use a mobile floating terminal have a web-based design that lets mobile devices communicate wirelessly with each other, sometimes requiring an onsite server, sometimes not.
 Usually, these systems will sync all your data to that awesomely-mysterious-sounding place you’ve probably heard about called the cloud.